Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Discussion and Future Perspectives

-\item There is one more interesting direction.
+There is one more interesting direction.
 To build the intuition, it is helpful to consider a toy model:

 Let $N \geq 1$ be a multiple of 6.
-For simplicity, we consider only the deterministic version ($\nu=0$) of the system \eqref{eqn:decay_SDEs}.
+For simplicity, we consider only the deterministic version ($\nu=0$) of the system \eqref{eqn:decay_SDEs} with weight linear relaxation parameter $\epsilon = 1$ fixed.
 Consider two systems with identical initial states, $X^{(1)}_i(0) = X^{(2)}_i(0)$ for all $i \in [N]$, which exhibit a periodic structure with period $N/6$:

 The initial weights, however, are given by distinct block matrix structures.
 Let $J_1$ be an $N/6 \times N/6$ matrix.
-The matrices $J_2$ and $J_3$ are $2 \times 2$ and $3 \times 3$ block matrices, respectively, where each block is the matrix $J_1$. \begin{itemize} \item The first system, $w^{(1)}(0)$, is defined by partitioning the $N$ agents into two equal-sized groups, giving a complete bipartite structure:
+The matrices $J_2$ and $J_3$ are $2 \times 2$ and $3 \times 3$ block matrices, respectively, where each block is the matrix $J_1$. \begin{itemize} \item The first system, $W^{(1)}(0)$, is defined by partitioning the $N$ agents into two equal-sized groups, giving a complete bipartite structure:

-\item The second system, $w^{(2)}(0)$, is defined by partitioning the agents into three equal-sized groups, forming a directed cycle:
+\item The second system, $W^{(2)}(0)$, is defined by partitioning the agents into three equal-sized groups, forming a directed cycle:

 \end{itemize} One can readily verify that for all $t \ge 0$, the state dynamics of the two systems are identical, i.e., $X^{(1)}_i(t) = X^{(2)}_i(t)$ for all $i \in [N]$, and